annaesvensson/yellow-copenhagen/README.md

 ## Designer

 **TODO:** *Make your own extension based on this example.
 Have a look inside your `system/extensions` folder.
 Edit files that start with `basic`.
-You can edit the language settings in file `basic.txt`, which extends the existing language settings.
+You can edit the language settings in file `basic.txt`.
 You can put additional files into your `system/layouts` folder and `system/themes` folder.
-[Learn more about the API for developers](https://datenstrom.se/yellow/help/api-for-developers).*
+[Learn more about the API](https://datenstrom.se/yellow/help/api-for-developers).*

 Example.
 [Get help](https://datenstrom.se/yellow/help/).

 **TODO:** *Change the link to your own repository.
 Add the topic `datenstrom-yellow` to your repository.
 Review your documentation from the perspective of the user.
-Users want to reach their goals and the documentation should help them do it.
+Help users to reach their goals.
 The main focus should be on people and their everyday life.
 Not on technical details.
 [Learn more about publishing extensions](https://github.com/datenstrom/yellow-extensions/tree/master/source/publish).*